DevOps-Team-1-2022/DevOps-Team-1-2022/README.md

      2. Add in the Pull Requests section
 - Creating Test Cases
     1. Test cases will be created for each user story
-        - These tests should be integration or system tests (strictly not unit tests)
+        - These tests should be integration or system tests (not unit tests)
+        - These test cases should be done in a word document in teams
     2. Test cases should follow the below format
         | ID | Name | Description | Value/Steps | Result |
         |---|---|---|---|---|